 This course aims to introduce the basic concept of linear feedback control to the students.
 As the first and main course in control, special emphasis is on the analysis of feedback control systems, especially on the stability analysis.
 First modeling of the systems with transfer functions, and block diagrams are introduced, and flow graphs and Mason rule for its simplification is taught.
-Then the time response characteristics of first and second order system are explained, and the stability analysis is started using Roth-Horowitz criteria.
-Next static feedback compensation, and stability analysis through Root Locus method is detailed, and then frequency response method and Bode, Nyquist and Nichols charts are elaborated.
-Finally, Dynamic compensation, and general method of feedback controller design for lead-lag and PID’s are explained, based on the frequency response method.
+Then the time response characteristics of the first and second-order systems are explained, and the stability analysis is started using Roth-Horowitz criteria.
+Next static feedback compensation, and stability analysis through the Root Locus method are detailed, and then the frequency response method and Bode, Nyquist, and Nichols’s charts are elaborated.
+Finally, Dynamic compensation and the general method of feedback controller design for lead-lag and PID’s are explained, based on the frequency response method.
 The expertise obtained by the students in this course is examined in a thorough and comprehensive design task as a term project.

 This course aims to introduce the state space methods in modeling and feedback control of linear time invariant systems.
 The concepts induced in this framework such as controllability, stabilzability, observability and detectability is defined and elaborated in this course.
 Next the system transformation, stability and realization and state controller and observer design will be explained.
 Due to the structure of this course, required linear system theories are developed, while with an applied vision, the application of those theories in practice is emphasized.
 Finally the expertise of the students are examined in a thorough and comprehensive design task as a term project.